folio-org/folio-install/single-server.md

 ```
 for i in /vagrant/sample-data/mod-inventory/*.xml; do curl -w '\n' -D - -X POST -H "Content-type: multipart/form-data" -H "X-Okapi-Tenant: diku" -H "X-Okapi-Token: <okapi token>" -F upload=@${i} http://localhost:9130/inventory/ingest/mods; done
 ```
-### Sidebar: install edge modules for platform-complete
+## Install and serve edge modules for platform-complete

+This section is only relevant for platform-complete.

-If you are installing platform-complete, you may chose to also install implement edge APIs.
-Edge APIs for FOLIO are designed to allow external systems to integrate with FOLIO.
+You may choose to also install and serve edge APIs.
+Edge APIs for FOLIO are designed to enable external systems to integrate with FOLIO.
 These are distinct from the internal APIs used by FOLIO and implemented though Okapi.
 It is not recommended that external systems integrate directly with FOLIO/Okapi APIs.

 1. Gather information